-LICENSE PAYMENTS UP TO AND INCLUDING 30 JUNE 2022
+LICENSE PAYMENTS UP TO AND INCLUDING 30 JUNE 2023

-With regard to remuneration that has already accrued to the licensor or will accrue up to 30 June 2022, the tax authorities have allowed for a simplified procedure similar to the so-called exemption certificate procedure, but which at the same time has a genuine retroactive effect in that all remuneration (including past remuneration) is included.
+With regard to remuneration that has already accrued to the licensor or will accrue up to 30 June 2023, the tax authorities have allowed for a simplified procedure similar to the so-called exemption certificate procedure, but which at the same time has a genuine retroactive effect in that all remuneration (including past remuneration) is included.
 Such deadline for the application of such simplified procedure was originally 30 September 2021, but was extended by the BMF circular dated 14 July 2021 to 30 June 2022.
+On 29 June 2022 the BMF issued another circular and extended the application deadline for simplified procedure again until 30 June 2023.